 Everyone under the category of paid employment gets enrolled in the Austrian public health insurance system within seven days of their employment start date.
 An individual’s contribution to public health insurance depends on the type of employment and their salary, as there are different fees and payment scales.
 The employer is also required to contribute.
 Dependents such as children and spouses (or partners) of the insured person are covered under public health insurance.

-Features of Public Healthcare Insurance
+Features of Public Healthcare Insurance in Austria

 - Employed people contribute a part of their salaries to the public healthcare system.